...

 Non-consensual penetration of the mouth, anus or vagina – where the victim is under the age of 18.Repeated incidents over a period of up to three years.£16,500

-Can I Claim For Financial Losses Caused By Sexual Assault?
+Can I Claim For Financial Losses Caused By The Rape?

 If you are awarded compensation for your injuries you may also be compensated for both lost earnings and what are called special expenses.